gjcooper/dodoc/template_software_contract.md

  b) Binding Effect.
 This Agreement shall be binding upon the parties hereto, their successors, trustees, and assigns.

  c) Governing Law, Severability.
-This Agreement shall be governed by the laws of the State of Colorado.
+This Agreement shall be governed by the laws of {jurisdiction}.
 The invalidity or unenforceability of any provision of this Agreement or any Exhibit or Schedule shall not affect the validity or enforceability of any other term or provision of this Agreement or any such Exhibit or Schedule.

 WHEREFORE, the parties hereto have executed this Agreement by their duly authorized representatives and have caused this Agreement to become effective as of the date first above written.

-COMPANY:    <client company>
+COMPANY:    {company}

 By:____________________________________